 A simple Monte Carlo model was created in Excel that generated one-thousand instances of revenues and profits for each run.
 Ranges for installed product and utilization were set based upon customer information, and the model generated anticipated failures and associated support costs.
 Price proposals were adjusted until overall program profitability was achieved.

 Using the insight gained from the analysis described above, pricing was confidently set and offered by the sales organization.
+The offering helped encourage more customers to better maintain their products at a price that was acceptable to them while generating acceptable profit to the company.

 Contact us today to discuss how business modeling can help improve your project outcomes.